omkarfadtare/Essential/README.md

-# Essential Set-up
+# Essential steps to set-up your System:
 ## Setting up an IDE (Integrated Development Environment):
 ### 1) Pycharm:
 - PyCharm is an integrated development environment (IDE) specifically designed for Python development.
 - You can download PyCharm [here](https://www.jetbrains.com/pycharm/download/?section=windows).
 There are two versions available i.e. Professional version and Community version (free).
 - After successfully installing PyCharm, you need to add new environment variables.
 Setting environment variables for PyCharm can be done at system level or by using PyCharm run configuration.
 - To set environment variables at the system level on Windows:
-  - Go to, Edit the system environment variables
+  - Go to, edit the system environment variables
   - Environment variables
   - Under user variables select Path
   - Click Edit